NASA Internship Summer 2025 for High School Students

 How to Apply for the NASA Internship?

 Applying for the NASA Internship is a pretty simple process, but there are a few things you need to keep in mind.
-First and foremost, you need to be a U.S. citizen or national in order to be eligible for the program.
+First, you need to be a U.S. citizen or national in order to be eligible for the program.
 Once you’ve verified your citizenship status, you can begin the online application process by following the steps below.

 1. Click below on the “Apply Here” button to get started.